Contact Consumer Protection

 The lessor is responsible for the property having a minimum level of security in place.
 The minimum security relates to door locks, window locks and exterior lights.
 The security required is specified in the Residential Tenancies Regulations 1989.

 All rental properties must be in line with the minimum security standards specified in the regulations (as of 1 July 2015).

-It is illegal for either a lessor or tenant to remove or change any locks without getting the consent of the other person first.
+It is illegal for a lessor to remove or change any locks without getting the consent of the tenant first.

 Minimum security standards:

 The minimum required security is either a deadlock or an AS 5039-2008 compliant key lockable security screen door.

 The deadlock can be either a single cylinder or double cylinder.
 A single cylinder deadlock can be opened from the inside simply by turning the handle or a knob, allowing a person to exit the house quickly in case of an emergency.